GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 {% Aside 'gotchas' %}

-Promises are not available for extensions using Manifest V2, and are not available on all API methods.
+Promises are not returned by extension APIs under Manifest V2, and are not yet available on all methods in Manifest V3.

 {% endAside  %}